 What is Atherosclerosis?

-Atherosclerosis is a type of arteriosclerosis that develops when plaque forms on the interior of the artery walls.
-The plaque is sticky and made of fat and cholesterol that accumulates and attaches to the wall of the artery.
+Atherosclerosis is the leading cause of cardiovascular disease that develops when plaque forms on the interior of the artery walls.
+The plaque is sticky and made of fat and cholesterol that accumulates and attaches to the artery wall.
 The plaque then causes the artery to narrow, slowly decreasing blood flow to the body.
 If the plaque ruptures, the patient may suffer a heart attack or stroke.
 This condition can affect every artery in the body.
 It can begin early in life and progress slowly.
-The symptoms of atherosclerosis may be apparent or, alternatively, barely noticeable (x).
+The symptoms of atherosclerosis may be apparent or, alternatively, barely noticeable. (x)

 Symptoms of Arteriosclerosis

-Usually arteriosclerosis does not show any symptoms.
-But it is important to have routine checkups because as the condition worsens, it can trigger a heart attack or stroke.
-Common symptoms include (x):
+Usually, arteriosclerosis does not show any symptoms.
+But it is essential to have routine checkups because, as the condition worsens, it can trigger a heart attack or stroke.
+Common symptoms include: (x)

 - Chest pain and angina

 - Slurred speech

 - Brief vision loss

 Causes of Arteriosclerosis